AZERBAIJAN – Nakhchivan

 I got into a long discussion with this fellow about Nagorno.
 He claims that everything was Azeri, that the Armenians never arrived there until 1918 and that Azerbaijan gave the area around Yerevan to Armenia.
 Interesting how everyone writes their own history books.

 Well south of the city is the imposing jagged dome of “Gamigaya” (rock-ship), the widely used name of Gapijig Mountain (3,906 m), the highest summit of the Lesser Caucasus.
 It is considered one of the most sacred pantheons of the ancient world.
 There are many legends linking the mountain with the ark of the Prophet Nuh (Noah), probably because the top of Gapijig resembles a huge ship.
-More than 1,000 rock paintings and petroglyphs made by the first generations of people who lived here have been well preserved on Gamigaya, them being cultural traces of Mesolithic to Bronze periods.
+More than 1,000 rock paintings and petroglyphs made by the first generations of people who lived here have been well preserved on Gamigaya, them being cultural traces of the Mesolithic to Bronze periods.

 From the internet: this is a former salt mine whose underground tunnels have been converted into a leading salt therapy centre serviced by physicians and physiotherapists.
 The mountain is thought to contain some 130 million tons of pure natural salt, prized for its ability to cure allergies, asthma and pulmonary disorders.
 For the full experience, soak up the salt and silence while overnighting in one of the centre’s underground caverns.

-The overlying hills are bentonite, a soft clay like dirt.
+The overlying hills are bentonite, a soft clay-like dirt.

 Image result for Duzdag Salt Mountain CaveImage result for Duzdag Salt Mountain Cave